 In January, families who are applying for Kindergarten will be doing it through Kindergarten Connect, a new online application process.
 Getting the full story about this new policy is challenging.
 This page is an attempt to provide families with resources that will allow them to learn about this big policy shift, and to find out why some parents, including us, are deeply concerned about Kindergarten Connect.

 Gale Brewer, Robert Jackson, and Ydanis Rodriguez join parents on the steps of Tweed to ask de Blasio to “put the breaks” on Kindergarten Connect.

 At a Community Education Council 6 meeting, parents had many questions and concerns for the DOE representative.
 (Liz, of NYCpublic, makes a cameo.)

-On December 5th, Community Education Council members and other parent leaders sent Mayor Elect de Blasio a letter that outlines their concerns and makes recommendations:
+On December 5th, Community Education Council members and other parent leaders sent Mayor Elect de Blasio a letter that outlines their concerns and makes recommendations.
+Below is an excerpt.

 We write to you to express grave concerns regarding Kindergarten Connect, the Department of Education’s new student enrollment system.
 It is our fear that this inadequately tested system will result in chaos, confusion and distress among New York City public school parents, similar to the well-intentioned, but glitch-plagued “health insurance marketplaces.”
 We believe this can be avoided by postponing implementation for one or more years.
 During this period, the following actions may occur: